Trump's second impeachment trial begins Tuesday - KESQ

 After four hours of debate, the Senate will vote on the matter.
 While that vote could halt the trial if the Senate voted it was unconstitutional, a similar procedural vote forced by GOP Sen. Rand Paul of Kentucky failed 55-45 last month.

+The House’s lead impeachment manager, Jamie Raskin of Maryland, will kick off the House’s two-hour presentation, followed by Joe Neguse of Colorado and David Cicilline of Rhode Island, the aides said.

+The House aides argued that once the Senate votes on Tuesday on the matter, which only needs a majority vote, the constitutional question should be considered settled like any other trial motion.

-But even if Tuesday’s vote is not in question the constitutionality question looms over the entirety of the trial, because Republicans have coalesced around the argument as a reason to acquit Trump.
+But while Democrats are sure to win this vote, the constitutionality question looms over the entirety of the trial, because Republicans have coalesced around the argument as a reason to acquit Trump.
 Conviction requires two-thirds majority, or at least 17 Republican senators to join all members of the Democratic caucus.

 Democrats have argued there’s plenty of precedent to hold the trial for Trump, who was impeached by the House while he was still in office.
 They’ve pointed to legal scholars from both sides of the political spectrum saying the Senate has jurisdiction to convict Trump, as well as the Senate precedent holding trials previously for former officials who were impeached.